skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 numbers, and less distinguishable from common integer values.
 There's also the issue that the garbage collector cannot scan the WASM stack, which is hidden from WASM programs by design.
 Only the ABI stack is visible.
-So a garage collector requires cooperation from the compiler — essentially as a distinct calling convention — to spill all heap pointers on the ABI stack before function calls.
+So a garbage collector requires cooperation from the compiler — essentially as a distinct calling convention — to spill all heap pointers on the ABI stack before function calls.
 WASM C and C++ toolchains do not yet support this in a practical capacity.